sk00206/CEassessment-/README.md

 To printout the readings from the sensor.
 `print('Sensor readings: \n ' , sensor.h(veh.x))`

+`run = True
+while(run):
+    for i in sensor.h(veh.x):
+        if i[0] < 3 :
+            if abs(i[1]<pi):
+                run = False`
+This part of the code first sets that run = true then creates a while loop so while the robot is running for the readings coming out of the sensor if there is an obstacle that is within a tolerance of 3-units in range and 𝜋 in angles it stops.

+As for this part of the code it's responsible for moving the robot

+       `else:
+            run = True
+            while(run):
+                goal_heading = atan2(
+                goal[1] - veh.x[1],
+                goal[0] - veh.x[0])
+                steer = goal_heading - veh.x[2]
+                veh.step(1,steer)
+                if((abs(goal[0]-veh.x[0]) > 1) or (abs(goal[1]-veh.x[1]) > 1)):
+                    run=True
+                else:
+                    run = False`
+* The while loop is a continuous loop that only exits when the vehicle reaches the destination spot.
+* Throughout the travel of the vehicle, the goal heading variable calculates the angle of the target with respect to the vehicle.
+* As a result, the vehicle's required steering angle will alter.
+* All that remains is to ensure that the vehicle stops when it reaches the target point by keeping the linear velocity constant and computing the steer angle as described previously.
+* The run flag is set to True, and the programme continues to execute, if the absolute difference between the vehicle's x-y coordinates and the target location does not exceed a preset tolerance, in this case 0.05.
+* Otherwise, the loop exists and the run flag is set to False.
+* The run flag is set to True, and the programme continues to execute, if the absolute difference between the vehicle's x-y coordinates and the target location does     not exceed a preset tolerance, in this case 0.05.
+* Otherwise, the loop exists and the run flag is set to False.

 ## flowchart

 # Discussing results
 ## Screenshots

 # Areas for innovation

+1. Strengthen the part of the code that is responsible for avoiding the obstacles
+2. Try to do the same task in a shorter code
+3. Using functions then recalling them
+4. Using a code to make the obstacles and the target move so that the robot can detect their movement and move accordingly